 Just be advised: It can take up to 4-6 weeks for dairy to clear your and baby’s systems.
 So don’t be discouraged if you don’t see a 100% turnaround right away!
 It can take up to 8 weeks to see stool return to normal, as that’s usually the last symptom to resolve.
 Stick it out!
 For us, it was completely worth it.

 I know it seems overwhelming, and I won’t lie: It can be, at first.
 But the longer you do it, the more it becomes second nature.
 I had no problem switching back to dairy-free eating with my second baby–it had become that easy!

 What if you decide eating dairy-free is not for you?
 That’s okay.
 You’re doing your best!
 To be safe, I would probably continue pumping while you introduce formula.
-That way, in case formula disagrees with your little one, your supply will be protected.
-I would strongly recommend speaking with a lactation consultant about how to protect your milk supply and prevent clogs/mastitis should you need to try formula.
+That way, if formula disagrees with your little one, your supply will be protected until you can try a new formula option.
+I would strongly recommend speaking with a lactation consultant about how to gradually reduce your milk supply when transitioning to formula in order to prevent clogs/mastitis.

 Have you gone dairy-free to breastfeed before?
 What worked for you?
 Were you glad you did it?
 Let me know in the comments below!

 YOU MIGHT ALSO LIKE:

 P.S.
 DISCLOSURE: This blog post contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information!
 Thanks for your support :)